fastify/fastify/docs/Guides/Write-Plugin.md

 Actions](https://github.com/features/actions) are free for open source projects and easy to set up.

-In addition, you can enable services like [Dependabot](https://dependabot.com/) or [Snyk](https://snyk.io/), which will help you keep your dependencies up to date and discover if a new release of Fastify has some issues with your plugin.
+In addition, you can enable services like [Dependabot](https://dependabot.com/), which will help you keep your dependencies up to date and discover if a new release of Fastify has some issues with your plugin.

 ## Let's start!
 Awesome, now you know everything you need to know about how to write a good